-- Implementation of greater sage-grouse management plan revisions for oil and gas leasing - Review and processing of grazing authorizations - Evaluating greater sage-grouse land use plans and hard and soft triggers - Incorporating thresholds into grazing permits and leases - Expediting habitat assessments and associated land-use the Instruction Memorandums.
-Full text of each IM is included later in this report.
+- Implementation of greater sage-grouse management plan revisions for oil and gas leasing - Review and processing of grazing authorizations - Evaluating greater sage-grouse land use plans and hard and soft triggers - Incorporating thresholds into grazing permits and leases - Expediting habitat assessments and associated land-use

 The memorandums are effective as of December 27, 2017, so the State should start seeing the benefits this year.
-Here is a brief synopsis of each of
+Here is a brief synopsis of each of the Instruction Memorandums.
+Full text of each IM is included on pages 149-168.